zixuanzou52-beep/Huawei/README.md

 - Fault or policy task: an appropriate safety/failure interception must be observed.
 Without Monitor, a limited safe-stop recovery path is supported.
 - All other cases, including saying "done" without reaching the expected state, receive a reward of `0`.

-The full home dataset contains 515 tasks across `routine`, `conditional`, `confirmation`, and `fault` categories.
-See [项目交接文档.md](项目交接文档.md) for the detailed data contract, historical results, and known issues.

 ## Repository Layout